2024 Scottsdale mayoral election

 The 2024 Scottsdale mayoral election was held on November 5, 2024, to elect the mayor of Scottsdale, Arizona.
-Incumbent mayor Dave Ortega ran for a second term and was defeated in the general election by Lisa Borowsky.
+Incumbent mayor David Ortega ran for a second term and was defeated in the general election by Lisa Borowsky.

 Background

-Dave Ortega won his first election back in 2020, against Lisa Borowsky, who is his opponent once again.
+David Ortega won his first election back in 2020, against Lisa Borowsky, who is his opponent once again.
 The two advanced to a runoff back in July, after defeating City Councilwoman, Linda Milhaven.
 David Ortega was defeated by Attorney Lisa Borowsky, winning with 54.2% of the votes.